DigitalProductschool/AgenticAICoach/README.md

-# 🚀 AI Coaching Atlas – Open-Source AI Coaches for Entrepreneurs
+# 🚀 Agentic AI Coach: Atlast of Open-Source Agentic Coaches for AI Entrepreneurs

 AI entrepreneurship is a journey—one filled with rapid innovation, tough decisions, and constant adaptation.
 As AI entrepreneurs, we **navigate multiple landscapes**, from problem-solution fit to rapid prototyping, user experience of AI features, and ethical AI considerations.

 This open-source project builds the **AI Coaching Atlas**—a dynamic map of the entrepreneurial journey where **AI Coaches serve as professional buddies**, guiding founders through critical stages with tailored support.

----

 ## 🌍 What is the AI Coaching Atlas?
 The **AI Coaching Atlas** represents the **key milestones and challenges** AI entrepreneurs face, with specialized **AI Coaches** assisting at every step.
 Whether you're building up your entrepreneurship mindset or refining your human-centered discovery & development strategy, our **multi-agent coaching system** helps you **move forward with confidence**.